 Despite this, the probability of Heads-Heads is really 1/3, because what I didn’t tell you is that it was my plan all along to tell you Heads if one landed that way.
 I would only have told you Tails had both landed Tails!
 This means that in 120 runs of the game, 30 of the 90 time you hear me say “at least one landed Heads,” we’ll be in a Heads-Heads condition.

-What’s especially interesting to me here is that, in evaluating a single instance of this trial, you’d be correct to imagine a multi-trial simulation in which 1/2 of the outcomes are Heads-Heads.
+What’s especially interesting to me here is that, in evaluating a single instance of this trial, you’d be justified in imagining a multi-trial simulation in which 1/2 of the outcomes are Heads-Heads.
 In a real series of such trials, however, a 1/3 result would emerge.
-You might catch on to this over several games, but in the first instance of the game, you’d apply a principle of indifference that assumes even odds for my revealing a Heads or Tails.
+You’d eventually catch on.
+For example, every time you’re told, “at least one landed Tails,” it would turn out to be in a Tails-Tails condition (a condition, interestingly, in which I’m unable to exercise the rule; so, if our first three runs were in that condition, it wouldn’t be of much help).
+But in the first instance of the game, you’d reasonably apply a principle of indifference that assumes even odds for my revealing a Heads or Tails.
 This is the same principle of indifference that leads folks to claim that the solution to the Two-Child problem is 1/2 (i.e., on the grounds that, for example, a father who mentions having a daughter might just as well have mentioned having a son).

 This leads me to the third strange result…